Youth Tour & Youth Summit

 We also offer an opportunity to participate in a three day event in the state's capital city called the Cooperative Youth Summit.
 Students will enhance their leadership skills, learn about electric cooperatives and the co-op business model, learn how the state government works, and enjoy fun activities as well.
 Approximately 60 students will participate in this local experience.

-Mid-Carolina Electric Cooperative selects three area high school juniors each year from Lexington Districts 1, 2, 3 and 5; Saluda County Schools; and private schools within those districts.
-The trips are also made available to any in-state student whose primary residence receives electricity from Mid-Carolina Electric.
+Mid-Carolina Electric Cooperative selects three area high school juniors each year to attend the Washington Youth Tour and three sophmores to attend the Cooperative Youth Summit.
+Any student from Lexington Districts 1, 2, 3 and 5; Saluda County Schools; and private schools within those districts is eligible.
 Washington Youth Tour will take place June 20-25, 2020, and the Cooperative Youth Summit July 7-10, 2020.
-Applications will be available on November 1st.
+Complete the form below by January 31, 2020 to be considered.